edx/jenkins-configuration/README.rst

     make healthcheck

-Test the configuration of a running Jenkins instance, via
+Test the configuration of a running Jenkins instance
 .. code:: bash

     make e2e